LL8848/viscosity_md/README.md

         ├── archive_eq       # Input & output files for equilibration in LAMMPS
         ├── visc             # All the viscosity outputs ├── eq_system        # Equilibrated systems
-    └── src                  # Codes for post-processing LAMMPS outputs ├── lmpoutpose.py    # Module for post-processing general output of LAMMPS ave/time fix ├── viscpost.py      # Module for post-processing viscosity data
+        ├── new              # New files are placed here temporarily └── src                  # Codes for post-processing LAMMPS outputs ├── lmpoutpose.py    # Module for post-processing general output of LAMMPS ave/time fix ├── viscpost.py      # Module for post-processing viscosity data